JacksonH44/SlideSleuth/README.md

 # TissueTango

 ## Description
 TissueTango is a tool to analyze large whole slide image (WSI) datasets of lung adenocarcinoma (LUAD) via feature extraction and unsupervised learning.
-Specifically, DeepTumour uses each feature vector as an input to a variational autoencoder (VAE), then clusters made by the VAE are analyzed.
+Specifically, TissueTango uses each feature vector as an input to a variational autoencoder (VAE), then clusters made by the VAE are analyzed.
 Within the clusters, we aim to identify biomarkers/cancer drivers for LUAD.

 The tool includes a pipeline that will tile each WSI in the dataset folder, then extract the feature vector for each tile image to a csv file.
 Once the feature vectors are clustered by the VAE, expert pathologists and scientists examine the clusters for patterns.